EliAndrewC/l7r/setting/l7r.md

 This is also how things work for Governors and County Magistrates, and generally any kind of tax collection position or office which generates revenue.
 Officials are expected to meet their obligations to the government, and when they do well they keep what is left over, and when they do poorly they must draw from their personal or family fortunes in order to ensure that the financial obligation is met.

 At the Imperial level, the Ministry of Revenue oversees Imperial tax collection.
-Consider a vassal domain such as the Wakashi house of the Ikoma family.
+Consider a vassal domain such as the Wakashi house of the Ikoma Family.
 The Wakashi owe taxes to those above them, which come to:
-- 2% of their land output to the Ikoma family daimyo, Ikoma Tsanuri
+- 2% of their land output to the Ikoma Family daimyo, Ikoma Tsanuri
-- 3% to the daimyo of the Lion clan, Akodo Toturi
+- 3% to the daimyo of the Lion Clan, Akodo Toturi
 - 5% to the Emperor

 These percentages are of total land output (i.e. the gross agricultural production from the domain's farms), not of the land tax actually collected.
 Since the daimyo collects 1/3 of land output as land tax (per the rent-and-tax discussion further down), the 10% kicked up to the Wakashi's superiors is roughly 30% of the Wakashi's gross land-tax revenue.